tomasbb0/browser-e-commerce-app/README.md

 # Browser Tool Finder

 A premium quiz application that helps startup teams find the perfect browser tools.
-Built with vanilla JavaScript and deployed on Netlify with Stripe integration for payments.
+Built with vanilla JavaScript and deployed on Vercel with Stripe integration for payments.

 ## Features